Georgia, Wisconsin recounts likely will not change Trump election defeat, officials say

 City records show that 250,138 votes were cast there in the presidential election.
 That is a little more than a third of the city’s population, which according to the U.S. Census Bureau is 670,031.

+The state’s top election official said all counties, including Detroit’s Wayne County, had certified their tallies.

+In Pennsylvania, Trump’s campaign sought to reintroduce claims to a lawsuit it dropped three days ago that alleged that Republican observers were not allowed to watch ballot counting.
+Lawyers said they had dropped the claims because of miscommunication.

-In a rare win for Trump in his legal assault on the election results, the Pennsylvania Supreme Court said on Wednesday it would take up an appeal challenging thousands of mail-in votes cast in Philadelphia that were missing information on the return envelopes.
+Earlier in the day, the state Supreme Court said it would hear an appeal in a separate case challenging thousands of mail-in votes in Philadelphia.

 Biden held a virtual meeting on Wednesday with frontline healthcare workers in Delaware who complained about a lack of personal protective equipment and COVID-19 tests for themselves.